Adricarpin/Flask-REST-API/README.md

 Once we have our model fitted, we have to create a function that does the following:

-It takes as **inputs** single values for each of the explanatory variables, i.e., characteristics of an individual (you tell it, for example, that the individual is 32 years old, is a female, works 40 hours a week...)
+It takes as inputs single values for each of the explanatory variables, i.e., characteristics of an individual.

 It **outputs** the probability the individual has to earn more than 50k given their characteristics (inputs).